WenjieWangX/WenjieWangX/README.md

 <h1 align="center">Hi 👋, I'm Wenjie Wang</h1>
 <h3 align="center">I'm Computer Science Student, Full Stack Developer, and Data Scienctist</h3>

-- 🔭 I’m currently applying to graduate school for computer science
+- 🔭 I’m currently searching for a software engineer internship for this upcoming summer
+- 💂 I'm been accepted to Master of Engineer in Computer Science at Cornell Tech Class of 2024
 - 🤓 I just finished my software engineering internship at Blackbaud on Payment Team
 - 🧑🏻‍💻 I'm interested in machine learning, web development, networking, and cloud computing
 - 🌱 I’m currently learning **docker and kubernete**